 U.S. crude stockpiles drop as exports surge to record high- EIA

-July 27 (Reuters) - U.S. crude oil stockpiles fell lastweek, driven by a surge in exports to an all-time high due to the big discount for U.S. crude when compared with international benchmark Brent.
+July 27 (Reuters) - U.S. crude oil exports surged to an all-time high last week, contributing to another fall in stockpiles, driven by overseas demand due to the big discount for U.S. crude when compared with international benchmark Brent.

-Crude inventories USOILC=ECI dropped 4.5 million barrels to 422.1 million barrels in the week ended July 22, compared with analysts' expectations in a Reuters poll for a 1 million-barrel drop, the U.S. Energy Information Administration said on Wednesday.
+Crude inventories USOILC=ECI dropped 4.5 million barrels to 422.1 million barrels in the week ended July 22, the U.S. Energy Information Administration said on Wednesday, compared with expectations for a 1 million-barrel drop.

+"We could see 5 million-plus barrels per day - we have not seen peak oil globally," said Sean Strawbridge, chief executive officer for the Port of Corpus Christi, which exports more than 2 million bpd.

-The spread, or arbitrage between Brent and the U.S. West Texas Intermediate crude futures has widened out to more than $9 a barrel, making it more attractive for U.S. companies to sell crude overseas and for international refiners to bear the costs of transport to get the cheaper U.S. oil.
+The arbitrage, or spread between Brent and the U.S. West Texas Intermediate crude futures has widened out to more than $9 a barrel.

-"The arb has only increased so you may actually see us challenge 5 million barrels in coming reports," said Robert Yawger, executive director of energy futures at Mizuho.
+"International refiners will go to the United States to load up on U.S. crude oil, as long as the arb is so wide that it covers the cost of carry," said Robert Yawger, executive director of energy futures at Mizuho.

 U.S. crude production rebounded to 12.1 million bpd after two weeks of declines, rising 200,000 bpd in its biggest increase since December.